The Brain Explained

 Nutrition and the brain

 The right nutrition is critical to help support the growth of brain connections.
-Souvenaid® has been specially formulated with a blend of ingredients to support the growth of brain connections and support memory function in early Alzheimer’s disease including mild cognitive impairment when taken daily for 6 months.
+Souvenaid® has been specially formulated with a blend of ingredients to support the growth of brain connections and support memory function in early Alzheimer’s disease including mild cognitive impairment when taken daily for at least 6 months.

 Souvenaid is a food for special medical purposes.
 Use under medical supervision.